telerik/maui-docs/controls/treeview/commands.md

 | `ItemHoldingCommand` (`ICommand`) | Defines a command to execute when an item is held.
 The command accepts a single parameter with the item being held. |

-### Example with ExpandAll and CollapseAll Commands
+## Using the ExpandAll and CollapseAll Commands

-The TreeView definition:
+The following TreeView definition shows how to use the expand and collapse commands.

 <snippet id='treeview-expand-collapse-commands'/>